By Benjamin Clarke

 “In my view, that aspect of the Supreme Court’s opinion should be important in confirming the role that the bankruptcy courts have in our judicial system,” Judge Gropper adds.

-Annette Escobar, founding shareholder and partner at Sequor Law in Miami, agrees.
+Annette Escobar, founding shareholder and senior counsel at Sequor Law in Miami, agrees.
 She says that the specialised nature of the bankruptcy courts and the experienced judges that sit in them put them in the “best position as to facts and evidence presented to them”.

 “I think it is a well-deserved recognition of the deference due to bankruptcy courts in matters pertaining to their areas of specialisation,” she tells GRR.

 On the likely impact of the decision, Escobar also notes the issue resolved was a “very narrow one” and could vary from case to case in the future.